mrkulk/deepQN_tensorflow/README.md

-# deepQN_tensorflow
+# Deep Q Learning for ATARI using Tensorflow
-Deep Q Learning in Tensorflow
+Coming soon ...